-Flavored Black Teas To add a little flavor to plain black teas, blenders added flavoring to teas.
+Flavored Black Teas.
+To add a little flavor to plain black teas, blenders added flavoring to teas.
 An old favorite recipe is Earl Grey which is made with the addition of an Italian citrus Bergamot.
-Our most popular tea happens to be a flavored black tea called Hot Cinnamon Spice.
-With it deep spicy flavor powered by cinnamon and clove it has been called Christmas in cup.
+Our most popular teas happens to be a flavored black teas especially Hot Cinnamon Spice.
+With it deep spicy flavor powered by cinnamon and clove it has been called "Christmas in cup".
 The cloves creates a sweet counterpoint to the cinnamon.
-This classic tea is also available in decaf and makes a great night time tea.
+This classic is also available in decaf and makes a great night time cuppa.

-Oolong Teas - are half way between green and black tea in color and taste.
+Oolong Teas - are half way between green and black teas in color and taste.
 The oxidation or the agitation of the leaves which causes the leaf to be crushed.
 The amount of this oxidation is greatly reduced in the making of Oolong teas.